andikleen/pmu-tools/README.md

 analysis on Intel CPUs on top of [Linux perf](https://perf.wiki.kernel.org/index.php/Main_Page).
 This uses performance counters in the CPU.

 # Recent new features:

+* toplev now supports some Linux software metrics with --sw.
+The trace point based events may require running as root.
+* toplev now supports power measurements with --power.
 * toplev now supports a --no-multiplex mode to avoid multiplexing errors on very reproducible workloads.
 * toplev now supports a --no-group mode to work around bugs on older kernels (such as RHEL/CentOS 6)
-* ucevent now supports Haswell server
+* ucevent now supports Intel Xeon v3 (codenamed Haswell server)
 * toplev now supports measurements with HyperThreading enabled on IvyBridge system (but may need patching the kernel with this [patch](http://halobates.de/ivb-allow-mem-load-uops) for levels larger than three)